-Lung cancer screening — a CT scan of the lungs — establishes a baseline, and annual follow-ups can provide an early warning sign.
+Lung cancer screening — a CT scan of the lungs — establishes a baseline, and annual follow-ups can provide early detection.

 Nearly one in every thousand Kentuckians will be newly diagnosed with lung cancer this year — the worst rate in the nation — and most of those cases will be found after the cancer has spread, according to new data from the American Lung Association.

 Kentucky’s rate of new lung cancer cases is 92.6 per 100,000 people.
 That’s down from last year’s rate, but just 18.8% of cases are caught early when they are more treatable.